 Deficiencies of these vitamins and certain minerals can lead to other conditions/comorbidities, some more serious than others.
-For a list of the vitamins and minerals most at risk for Neuroendocrine Cancer patients, have a read of my blog – Vitamin and Mineral deficiency risks.
+For a list of the vitamins and minerals most at risk for Neuroendocrine Cancer patients, have a read of my article – Vitamin and Mineral deficiency risks.

-There is a third blog in this series discussing a related issue with Neuroendocrine Cancer, particularly where gut surgery has been performed.
-You can link directly to this blog here – “Gut Health” – (Gut Health, Probiotics and Small Intestinal Bacterial Overgrowth (SIBO)).
+There is a third article in this series discussing a related issue with Neuroendocrine Cancer, particularly where gut surgery has been performed.
+You can link directly to this article here – “Gut Health” – (Gut Health, Probiotics and Small Intestinal Bacterial Overgrowth (SIBO)).

 The fourth article looks at Amines and why they can cause food reactions or exacerbate syndromes.

 This is a big and complex subject and I only intended to cover the basics.
 Everyone is different and nothing in here should be accepted as medical advice for you or anyone you know.
 If you need professional advice, you should speak to your doctor or dietitian.